-Common measures.
 Intergenerational mobility in education can be assessed through two key concepts: absolute mobility and relative mobility.
-Acknowledging the World Bank as a global leader in measuring intergenerational mobility (Narayan et al., 2018; Van der Weide et al., 2024), this study primarily adopts its methodological framework, as illustrated in Table 1.
+Acknowledging the World Bank as a global leader in measuring intergenerational mobility (Narayan et al., 2018; Van der Weide et al., 2024), this study primarily adopts this methodological framework, as illustrated in Table 1.
 Absolute mobility measures the proportion of individuals who achieve a higher education level than their parents.
 Two key indicators for this are CAT, which calculates the probability that a child surpasses their parents’ education level assuming the parents did not complete university, and MIX, which includes both children who exceed their parents’ education and those who reach university if at least one parent did.
 In contrast, relative mobility focuses on how much a child’s education is influenced by their parents’ education.
 The lower the dependency on parents’ education, the higher the relative mobility.
 This is often measured with statistical indicators such as 1-COR, which calculates one minus the correlation between parents’ and children’s years of schooling, and 1-BETA, which is derived from a regression model predicting a child’s years of schooling based on their parents’ years of schooling.
 Both of these metrics suggest that higher values indicate greater mobility.
 Additionally, several measures specifically focus on mobility for children from disadvantaged backgrounds.
 MU050 estimates the expected education level of a child whose parents are in the bottom half of the education distribution.
 BHQ4 measures the likelihood that a child from a low-education family reaches higher education levels, while AHMP tracks the percentage of children who complete primary school when neither parent has done so.

 Table 1: Common measures of intergenerational mobility